apecloud/kubeblocks/README.md

 ## Motivation

-If you are a developer using multiple types of databases in your application and are considering deploying both your application and databases on K8s for cost or efficiency reasons, you will need to find suitable operators for each database.
-Learning the different operators and their APIs will introduce a significant learning curve and time costs, not to mention the effort required to maintain them.
+If you are a developer using multiple types of databases in your application and are considering deploying both your application and databases on K8s for cost or efficiency reasons, you need to find suitable operators for each database.
+Learning so many different operators and their APIs introduces a significant learning curve and time costs, not to mention the effort required to maintain them.

-We aim to use a unified set of APIs (CRDs) and code to manage various databases on K8s.
+KubeBlocks uses a unified set of APIs (CRDs) and code to manage various databases on K8s.
 For example, we can use the `Cluster` resource to create a PostgreSQL cluster, a Redis cluster, or a Kafka cluster.
 This abstraction and unified API allow us to further use a single set of operator code to manage multiple types of databases, as well as handle day-2 operations, theoretically extending to any type of database engine.

 ## What is KubeBlocks

 KubeBlocks is an open-source control plane software that runs and manages multiple popular database engines on K8s through a unified set of code and APIs.
 The core of KubeBlocks is a K8s operator, which defines a set of CRDs to abstract the common attributes of various database engines and uses these abstractions to manage the engine's lifecycle and day-2 operations.

-KubeBlocks could manage various type of stateful engines, including RDBMSs (MySQL, PostgreSQL), Caches(Redis), NoSQLs (MongoDB), MQs(Kafka, Pulsar), vector databases(Milvus, Qdrant, Weaviate), and data warehouses(ClickHouse, ElasticSearch, OpenSearch, Doris, StarRocks).
-Adding support for a new engine to KubeBlocks can be achieved by writing a KubeBlocks Addon.
+KubeBlocks could manages various types of stateful engines, including RDBMSs (MySQL, PostgreSQL), Caches(Redis), NoSQLs (MongoDB), MQs(Kafka, Pulsar), vector databases(Milvus, Qdrant, Weaviate), and data warehouses(ClickHouse, ElasticSearch, OpenSearch, Doris, StarRocks).
+Adding a new engine to KubeBlocks can be achieved by writing a KubeBlocks Addon.
 The community is actively integrating more types of engines into KubeBlocks, and it currently supports 35 types of engines.

 The name KubeBlocks is inspired by Kubernetes and LEGO blocks, signifying that through the KubeBlocks API, adding, composing and managing database engines on K8s can be easy, standard and productive, like playing with LEGO blocks.

 ### Why you need KubeBlocks

-KubeBlocks integrates the most popular database engines and provides rich management functions, along with declarative APIs, on various environments.
-Furthermore, KubeBlocks offers the following benefits:
+KubeBlocks integrates the most popular database engines and provides rich management functions, along with declarative APIs, in various environments.
+KubeBlocks offers the following benefits:

 * Production-level